-An accumulator is a wager that combines four or more selections into a single bet that gains a return only when all parts win.
+An accumulator is a wager that combines four or more selections into a single bet.
+It gains a return only when all parts win.
 The main advantage of an accumulator is that the higher you risk the higher the returns.
 If one selection fails, you lose the entire bet.

 Round Robin Bets Explained